the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 #### 2.1 Clustering

-Looking at individual subreddit is not that significant and it's quite difficult to interpret, as we could observe in the preliminary analysis.
+Looking at individual subreddit is not that significant and it's quite difficult to interpret, as you could observe in the preliminary analysis.

-**What should we do now ?**
+**What should you do now ?**

-Maybe we should try another approach.
-What if we looked at the evolution of subreddits that have the same thematic ?
-Maybe for example, by looking at all the groups about politics, we can observe out of normal behaviours.
+Maybe you should try another approach.
+What if you looked at the evolution of subreddits that have the same thematic ?
+Maybe for example, by looking at all the groups about politics, you can observe out of normal behaviours.

 But the majority of subreddits aren't very active, with very few posts in the span of 3 years.
 Taking all the subreddits might give us noisy results.
-We decided to arbitrarily choose the subreddits with a total post counts of at least **100 posts**.
+You decided to arbitrarily choose the subreddits with a total post counts of at least **100 posts**.

-How are we going to group similar subreddits ?
+How are you going to group similar subreddits ?
 From the last remaining piece of information from earth great collapse, we found ancient representations of the said subreddit that they called **embeddings**.
-Maybe we can use that to our advantage: what if two similar subreddit had **similar embeddings** ?
+Maybe you can use that to your advantage: what if two similar subreddit had **similar embeddings** ?

-Using a technique called **clustering**, we can group vectors by how close they are to each other. **K-Means** is an unsupervised machine learning algorithm used to group data into K clusters based on similarity.
+Using a technique called **clustering**, you can group vectors by how close they are to each other. **K-Means** is an unsupervised machine learning algorithm used to group data into K clusters based on similarity.

 <details>
 <summary><b>How K-Means works</b></summary>